 A quilt undercover prevents cold wind from robbing the heat trapped by your underquilt.
 I learned this the hard way on the Appalachian Trail when I froze without one last March, but now I’m wiser.

-The Dutchware Argon Vented Winter Sock ($57) is a 10 ounce sleeve, kind of like a tube tent, that wraps around your hammock setup.
-One end has a large mesh window which you position over your face in order to prevent internal condensation from forming inside your hammock from the moist air that you exhale.
+The Dutchware Argon Vented Winter Sock is a 10-ounce sleeve, kind of like a tube tent, that wraps around your hammock setup.
+One end has a large mesh window that you position over your face in order to prevent internal condensation from forming inside your hammock from the moist air that you exhale.
 The other end is tapered to a small hole, large enough to feed your suspension (webbing or whoopies) through, with a mitten hook at the end to clip to the end of your hammock like a underquilt.

 The mesh end has a huge opening so it can slide around your hammock and underquilt, and pulls shut with a cord lock.
 This is easy to reach when you’re lying back in your hammock, even if it has its own zipper.

 What?
 Another 10 ounces for a winter sock?
 Yes.
 Cold weather and shoulder season hammocking isn’t terribly ultralight or inexpensive, so it’s important to remember why you prefer a hammock to sleeping on the ground.
 Another 10 ounces is a small price to pay for a fantastic night’s sleep and the flexibility that comes from being to camp wherever they are two trees.